 Spend a few minutes with Carl Pitzer, and you'll soon discover that a plant-based meal is much more than just swapping out some meat for tofu or tossing a handful of radishes into a bowl of mixed greens.

-Known as Chef Carl, he serves up hot meals five days a week at the Atrium Cafe at Kaiser Permanente Interstate Medical Office Central in Portland, Oregon, where he's developing a reputation as part scientist, part artist and part magician.
-He can build layers of flavor and texture with vegetables, fruits, legumes, grains, nuts, herbs and spices.
+Known as Chef Carl, he serves up hot meals 5 days a week at the Atrium Cafe at Kaiser Permanente Interstate Medical Office Central in Portland, Oregon, where he's developing a reputation as part scientist, part artist, and part magician.
+He can build layers of flavor and texture with vegetables, fruits, legumes, grains, nuts, herbs, and spices.

 Recently, the 15-year Kaiser Permanente employee created a remarkable riff on lasagna, complete with spinach, scratch-made marinara, and yes, even homemade "cheese" from plant ingredients.